Current League Season Stats

 In 2019 he was part of the England squad at the Under-19 European Championships and also played for Chelsea’s under-23s before arriving at Albion.

 He made his senior debut against Arsenal in the Premier League in December 2019, and made two further appearances for Chelsea in the Emirates FA Cup before joining up with Graham Potter’s side.

 The 21-year-old made his Seagulls debut in June 2020, putting in a Man of the Match performance against Leicester City at the King Power Stadium.

 He finished the 2019/20 Premier League campaign with eight league appearances for Albion.

 The 2020/21 season would prove to be one of frustration for Lamptey, who despite impressing during the 11 appearances he made, had his campaign curtailed by a hamstring injury, which saw him miss the season from December onwards.

-Despite the injury, Albion ensured the defender's long-term future was on the south coast, as Lamptey signed a contract in January 2021 until the end of the 2024/25 season.
+Despite the injury, Albion ensured the full-back's long-term future was on the south coast, as Lamptey signed a contract in January 2021 until the end of the 2024/25 season.

 Tariq returned to first team duties in October 2021, with his appearance on the final day of the 2021/22 season marking his 50th in the Premier League.